 Actuarial Opinion and Asset Adequacy Analysis

 Due to the complexity in determining life reserves, insurers must rely on actuaries to assist with valuation of these reserves.
 Insurers are required to annually obtain an opinion regarding the reasonableness of the reserves by a qualified actuary who is appointed by the company.
 The actuarial opinion requirements are provided in VM-30 of the Valuation Manual.
 These requirements also include requirements for asset adequacy analysis.
 As a result of the asset adequacy analysis conducted by the appointed actuary, the actuary may conclude that the insurer’s assets are not adequate to cover future liabilities as valued by the calculated reserves.
 When this occurs, reserves must be increased by the estimated deficiency resulting from asset adequacy testing.
-Additional procedures regarding the SAO are found in Section III.B.8.b.ii.
+Additional procedures regarding the SAO are found in Section III.B.8.d.

-Accident and Health Reserves Overview
+Accident and Health Reserving Risk Assessment Overview

 The purpose of A&H insurance is to protect the insured against economic losses resulting from accident and/or sickness.
 There are many different types of A&H policies issued by insurers.
 The economic losses covered, and the types of benefits provided, vary with the different types of A&H policies.
 For example, a medical insurance policy may provide reimbursement for hospital, surgical, medical and drug expenses and a dental insurance policy may cover dental expenses.
 Another type of A&H insurance policy issued is disability insurance which provides monthly benefits for loss of income due to disability on either a short-term or long-term basis.
 A&H insurance is provided through individual policies, group policies and certain special types of policies such as credit disability insurance.